 2.6 Statistical analysis

 All titrations were performed in triplicate for each eggshell sample to ensure the accuracy and reproducibility of the calcium carbonate (CaCO3) measurements.
 For each species in each district, the mean and standard deviation (SD) of CaCO3 content were calculated based on these replicate titrations.
-The Domestic Hen was included as a control, providing a baseline for comparison with the three wild bird species — Baya Weaver, Spotted Munia, and Red-wattled Lapwing.
+The domestic hen was included as a control, providing a baseline for comparison with the three wild bird species — Baya Weaver, Spotted Munia, and Red-wattled Lapwing.

 A comparative analysis was conducted to evaluate variations in eggshell CaCO3 content among the four species across the three districts.
 A two-way analysis of variance (ANOVA) was performed to statistically test the main effects of species and district, as well as their interaction effect, on calcium carbonate content.
 A confidence level of 95% (α = 0.05) was used to assess statistical significance.
 The resulting F-values and P-values were used to interpret the influence of both biological and geographical factors on eggshell mineral composition.